Español

 For more on these drugs, see Immunotherapy for Bladder Cancer.

 Most bladder cancers are transitional cell (urothelial) cancers, but there are other types as well, including squamous cell carcinoma, adenocarcinoma, and small cell carcinoma.
-These rare types of bladder cancer may be treated with drugs different from those listed above.
+These rare types of bladder cancer may be treated with chemo drugs different from those listed above.

 The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
 When chemo and radiation are given at the same time, side effects tend to be worse.
-Common side effects of chemo include:

 These side effects usually go away over time after treatment ends.
-There are often ways to lessen these side effects, some can even be prevented.
+There are often ways to lessen these side effects, and some can even be prevented.
 For instance, drugs can be used to help prevent or reduce nausea and vomiting.
-Ask your health care team about the side effects your chemo drugs may cause and what can be done to prevent and/or treat them.
+Ask your health care team about which side effects your chemo drugs may cause and what can be done to prevent and/or treat them.

-Some chemo drugs can cause other, less common side effects.
-For example, drugs like cisplatin, docetaxel, and paclitaxel can damage nerves.
-This can sometimes lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling, sensitivity to cold or heat, or weakness.
+Drugs like cisplatin, docetaxel, and paclitaxel can damage nerves.
+This can sometimes lead to symptoms, mainly in the hands and feet, such as pain, burning or tingling, sensitivity to cold or heat, or weakness.
 This is called peripheral neuropathy.

 Be sure to report any side effects to your medical team so that they can be treated right away.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to keep side effects from getting worse.